restimel/selectic/doc/extendedProperties.md

 It is possible to change all texts or only some.

-It changes the texts only for this component.
+It change the texts only for this component.
 To change texts for all selectic components, you should use the static method `changeTexts()`.

 [Read the documentation about changing text](changeText.md).